New Patients 215.234.3772

 Do neuromas ever go away?

-No, neuroma will not go away without treatment.
+No, the neuroma will not go away without treatment.
 Some symptoms may be irregular and go away for extended periods, but the odds of them returning are high.
 Treatment helps diminish pain in hopes that it will go away completely.

 Is walking barefoot good for a neuroma?